canjs/canjs/guides/foundations.md

 - - -

-The first step in putting together a CanJS app is sketching out the various states of your application, as you understand them at the moment, and any supporting elements you might need.
+The first step in putting together a CanJS app is sketching out the various states of your application, as you understand them at the moment (requirements are always subject to change!), and any supporting elements you might need.

 We’ll be building a small application called "PlaceMyOrder".
 PlaceMyOrder is a